abeyuya/memory-bank-loader-mcp/memory-bank/activeContext.md

 ## Next Steps

--   Update `progress.md` to reflect the resolution of the npm warning via `npm pkg fix`.
+-   Update `progress.md` to reflect the latest changes in `package.json`.
--   Add and commit the changes made by `npm pkg fix` to `package.json`.
+-   Add and commit the latest changes to `package.json` and the Memory Bank files.
 -   Review the updated Memory Bank files for accuracy and completeness.
 -   Consider any further development or refinement of the `load-memory-bank` tool or the project itself.